bogzbonny/yeehaw/docs/_DUMP.md

 this document will be deleted
 __________________________________________________

+01. README doc about performance and drawing
+     - slightly laggy in debug mode but should be good in release mode
+        - due to nested element containers, more deeply nested calls
+01. hello world example in README.md
+01. passing mouse movements into terminal pane
+01. option to enforce that drawing which are outside of border are cropped?
+     - MAYBE?? do after window generator is complete
+01. execute a command on opening a tab (for the first time?) useful for showcase tab
+01. scrollable pane which grows if above min dimension
+01. better labels for elements - build into element
+10. slider element, allow better dragging were you don't have to stay inside the element
+01. terminal pane always has receivable events, even when it is unfocused (it should never have them)
+01. Drawing overhaul
+    - add an offset to the position gradient (so that the gradient can have an offset baked in without actually drawing the gradient).
+    - move the time/position based gradient calculations from the organizer and to the high level TUI
+      - also need to set draw size (instead will always draw will big one)
+         - set only once the first time
+    - now caching by element should work
+   - MAYBE don't explicitly cache (and not call drawing) but still call drawing each draw cycle, however each element can return special "Unchanged" messages which then tells the parent to use its cached value.
+          - nested containers:
+            - the parent-parent-container should be able to update a sub-section of the child-container, this will maybe introduce slight more complexity as `fn drawing` should likely be able to return multiple (ElementID, Vec<DrawPosCh>) chunks - that or a slightly new mechanism.
+   - will still need a new fn flattened_all_drawing which reads from the cache and provides all DrawChPos's for the tui
+   - Bugs
+      - tabs - tabs will show when selected for the first time, but then they will never show when reselected
+      - image test - the final pane is not being removed visually
+      - stack test - borders are not refreshing properly
+      - window - moving the window around leaves stuff in the dust
+          -  I think this is because the context fed into the window doesn't change but the location of the sub-elements does.
+SO the element organizer DOES need to keep a cache of the previous inputs so that it can update the positions of the content, even if the content doesn't change. - either that or force the drawing to give an update even when one isn't neccesary based on the context
+          -  window closing doesn't work
+          - scrollable pane doesn't change positions work
+      - file_nav shows nothing
+      - menu test - only the final 1 menu item is ever showing
+      - nvim editor (example editor) doesn't refresh right when closed
+      - textbox doesn't have keyboard events
+      - listbox doesn't keyboard events
+      - showcase window generated is unfocusing other widgets beyond return
+         - focuser isn't working properly it seems
+            - the window-generation-zone still seems to be considered focused, because if I click the tabs then back again it will once again focus
+            - the highest level vertical stack is being set to unfocused.. and then the lower level receives the event but is already considered focused so it wont send a focus event upward
+      - clicking on the window doesn't bring it forward
+         - broke with original code refactor, TUI draw cache never reorders items, need z index in there.
+            - HOWEVER z-index is only supposed to be WITHIN 1 element organizer.
+              - "bring to front" only ever looks at local z
+      - terminal popup from window generator isn't receiving events.. or maybe not processing them
+      - expanding pane scrollable is not refershing properly on scrolls
+         - looks like the leftmost chs are not being moved
+      - terminal inner-showcase is not removing cursor in sl
+         - the cursor is removed once an event is send into the "showcase" pane but not before... confirmed that it IS the cursor which the yeehaw-terminal pane is drawing.
+This event is removing the cursor because it will set hide_cursor to true, which is otherwise not yet set.
+      - showcase train completion doesn't reset the color of the pane (should be black and not say exit
+           - the issue is that the terminal pane doesn't have receivable events now that the prioritizer was removed and the receivable events are all lumped together (for focused and non-focused)
+      - terminal inner-showcase has funny bg color on widget dial
+         - VT100 wierdness: It turns RGB colors into defaults for some insane reason... just dont' just default colors

 10. Mouse routing.
     - integrate in better capture event logic, if the mouse event is NOT captured, send the event to the next priority down.
 [DONE]